Investigation of the Effect of Thermal-Induced Atomic Motion on the Conductance of Copper Thin Films: Computational Methods

 To account for interlayer spacing between the system due to thermal expansion, we performed a linear temperature ramp from 1~K to the desired temperature followed by equilibration.
 During the ramping stage, we used the Nosé-Hoover thermostat~\cite{evansNoseHooverThermostat1985a} and increased the temperature from 1~to 540~K at a rate of 1~K/fs.
 After reaching temperatures of 218~K, 300~K and 540~K, which correspond to low-, room- and high-temperature operation, we extracted the generated structures and performed an additional 10-ps equilibration with the NVT ensemble.
 The {\textit{y}}-coordinates were recorded over the last 5~ps and averaged to obtain the interlayer spacing.
 Examples of the \textit{y} positions of all Cu atoms at 300~K over the 10-ps equilibration are provided in Fig.~S2 of the Supplemental Material~\cite{SM}.

 With the interlayer spacing adjusted for all three temperatures, we started new AIMD trajectories with the NVT ensemble.
-These trajectories were run for 20~ps, where the first 10~ps were utilized for equilibration and the last 10~ps were considered production runs.
+These trajectories were run for 20~ps with 1-fs time steps, where the first 10~ps were utilized for equilibration and the last 10~ps were considered production runs.
 During production runs, structures were extracted every 100~fs and utilized for quantum transport calculations.
 These procedures were also applied to roughened surface Cu systems.
-The 50~\% roughened system was run with three temperatures, while the other two roughness percentages (4~\% and 100~\%) were only performed at 300~K.
+Note that the 50~\% roughened system was run with three temperatures, while the other two roughness percentages (4~\% and 100~\%) were only performed at 300~K. Due to limited computational resources, we focused on the extreme roughness values (0~\% and 50~\%) at three temperatures.
+We found that temperature causes a larger reduction in transmission of the pristine system than in the 50~\% roughness system; therefore, we expect the trends for 4~\% and 100~\% roughness to lie between those of the two extremes.